geolffrey/FlightDataAccessor/doc/source/Overview.rst

 hdf_file
 --------

-The `hdf_file` class within the `hdfaccess.file` module provides a high-level interface to HDF files designed for saving and loading flight data. `hdf_file` implements a file-like interface.
+The `hdf_file` class within the `flightdataaccessor.file` module provides a high-level interface to HDF files designed for saving and loading flight data. `hdf_file` implements a file-like interface.

 .. code-block:: python

-   >>> from hdfaccess.file import hdf_file
+   >>> from flightdataaccessor.file import hdf_file
    >>> # HDF files can be opened using the with statement.
    >>> with hdf_file('flight.hdf5') as hdf:
    >>>     print hdf